jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 }
 ```

 ### Code scaffolding
-Create the store to manage the coins.
+Create the store to manage the coins, as indicated in the article: [NgRx — Best Practices for Enterprise Angular Applications](https://itnext.io/ngrx-best-practices-for-enterprise-angular-applications-6f00bcdf36d7)
 The command to use: "crud-store" and the parameters to pass: "--clazz=Coin" and "--name=coin"
 ```
 ng generate ngrx-entity-crud:crud-store --name=coin --clazz=Coin
 ```

-Create the new pages of the Coin section.
+Create the new pages (search, list, detail...) of the Coin section.
 The command to use: "crud-section" and the parameters to pass: "--clazz=Coin"
 ```
 ng generate ngrx-entity-crud:crud-section --clazz=Coin
 ```